Data Analysis For Product Managers: The Complete Guide13 min read

 Google Analytics – Best web analytics tool

-Google Analytics is ideal for web and marketing analytics.
+To get a complete picture of our users, I need more than just in-depth product analytics.
+I also need to understand the broader market landscape.
+Google Analytics is essential for this.
 The platform offers a free and paid option, enabling teams at all levels to analyze data and drive growth.

 Key features: